-BrainPOP Science has 15 modular Units for grades 6-8 that provide flexibility for schools and districts to customize their experience in a way that aligns with their unique curriculum and grade-level needs.
-View our full customizable scope and sequence.
+BrainPOP Science has 33 Units for grades 6-8 that provide flexibility for schools and districts to customize their experience in a way that aligns with their unique curriculum and grade-level needs.

-Each Unit contains Investigations, standalone Interactive Tools (A Simulation, Data Manipulative or 3D World), one Unit-Level Assessment, as well as potentially several Mini-Assessments.
-Unit Assessments provide teachers and administrators with actionable insights of student proficiency and potential success in state assessments, while Mini-Assessments cover only one standard.
+Each Unit contains Investigations, standalone interactive tools (simulations, Data Manipulatives or 3D Worlds), as well as quizzes, which provide teachers and administrators with actionable insights of student progress.

 NOTE: You cannot assign entire Units in BrainPOP Science: Investigations, standalone resources, and assessments have to be assigned individually.